z0glen/german-tutor/README.md

-# german-tutor
+# language-tutor
-A website to help manage words learned in a new language (namely German).
+A website to help manage words learned in a new language.

 Check out the live demo [here](https://german-tutor.herokuapp.com/).